Ike-Ikechukwu/beautyspot-sales-analytics-pipeline/README.md

 click to view script

 Each layer serves a different purpose:

--  Bronze	Store raw data
+-  Bronze	Stores the raw data
 -  Silver	Clean and standardize data
 -  Gold	Create analytical views for reporting